Bhargavcheekati/IBM-Quantum-Challenge---Africa-2021/README.md

 # IBM-Quantum-Challenge---Africa-2021
-solutions to the lab exercises
+My solutions to the lab exercises